-Immigration, Refugees and Citizenship Canada changed the system for Parent and Grandparent Sponsorship in 2017 from first-come, first-served to a lottery.
+Immigration, Refugees and Citizenship Canada operates a lottery system for the Parent and Grandparent Sponsorship Program.

-Families are asked to fill in an initial online form expressing interest in the program, with the allotted quota (10,000 for 2017) drawn from all those expressing an interest.
-The 2017 draw took place in January, with a second draw planned before the end of the year.
+Families are asked to fill in an initial online form expressing interest in the program, with the allotted quota drawn from all those expressing an interest.

-- 2,000 Sign Petition Against Parent and Grandparent Sponsorship Lottery
+- Canada Immigration Minister Defends Parent and Grandparent Lottery

-For more information on the new process for submitting applications, click here.
+For more information on the process for submitting applications, click here.

 To qualify to sponsor parents and grandparents, a Canadian citizen or permanent resident must meet, in addition to the general requirements for sponsorship, the following enhanced criteria: